Learning mentors offer support and guidance to children, young people, and sometimes adults, who experience difficulties with their learning

-- The job may be stressful due to the nature of the problems dealt with, but does not generally disrupt social or home life or require relocation.
+- The job may be challenging due to the nature of the problems you're dealing with, but does not generally disrupt social or home life.

-- Staff are mainly based with an educational provider such as a school or college and only travel within the catchment area to see parents or occasionally to other schools/settings to attend meetings.
+- You'll be based mainly with an educational provider such as a school or college, only travelling within the catchment area to see parents or occasionally to attend meetings in other schools and settings.

-Although this area of work is open to all graduates and those with a HND, a degree/HND in a national curriculum subject may be helpful.
-A degree covering some of the issues involved in learning mentoring is also useful.
+This area of work is open to all graduates and those with an HND.
+You may find it helpful to have a degree or HND in a national curriculum subject, or one covering some of the issues involved in learning mentoring.

 In particular, the following subjects may improve your chances:

-Entry without a degree/HND is possible, although many entrants have a degree and some have training in a related field such as:
+Entry without a degree or HND is possible, although many entrants have a degree and some have training in a related field such as:

 - youth, community or social work.